January 16th drops: Google update or end of year code freeze?

 And now there’s one more to add to the list:

-January 16th: Suspected Google algorithm update
+January 16th: Suspected update

-Everyone was back in force on Twitter just a week after Google confirmed it’s Core Algorithm had been updated, to report and discuss the unusual and fairly drastic flux that they were seeing on January 16th.
+Everyone was back in force on Twitter just a week after Google confirmed it’s Google Algorithm had been updated, to report and discuss the unusual and fairly drastic flux that they were seeing on January 16th.
 Similar speculation occurred around November 19th, 2015 regarding another unconfirmed update called “Phantom III”

 Looking at Algoroo it’s pretty clear something occurred around January 16th – As we can see above, with spikes humorously coined “Burj Khalifa”.